natalieagus/50005-2023/_assignments/pa2_1_intro.md

 1. Add `.strip()` at the end of `input`, resulting in `input("Enter a filename....").strip()`
 2. Create a new `cleanup.sh` with the exact same content and overwrites the old one so that the line break suits your system's

+When submitting, please use `LF` as your end of line sequence because we are running your code on Linux-distro containers.
+{:.warning}

 ### Command truncate Not Found

 It is possible that you might not have `truncate` system program installed by default.
 You have learned the File System in Week 6, so we suppose you know why we use it in our autograder.